markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Mac and Linux

 The build process uses a standard GNU `Makefile`, so you just need to install `make` if your system doesn't already have it.
 If BeebAsm or Python are not on your path, then you can either fix this, or you can edit the `Makefile` and change the `BEEBASM` and `PYTHON` variables in the first two lines to point to their locations.
+You also need to change directory to the repository folder (i.e. the same folder as `Makefile`).

 All being well, doing one of the following: